pemcg/manageiq-automation-howto-guide/chapter15/create_provision_request.md

 #### additionalValues (aka ws_values)

 Additional values, also known as ws\_values, are name-value pairs stored with a provision request, but not used by the core provisioning code.
 These values are usually referenced from automate methods for custom processing.
-They are added into the _Request_ Options Hash, and can be retrieved as a hash from...
+They are added into the _Request_ Options Hash, and can be retrieved as a hash from:

 ```
 $evm.root['miq_provision'].options[:ws_values]